UberGuidoZ/Flipper/Applications/Custom (UL, RM, XFW)/ReadMe.md

 ## Thank you to the authors!

 The Flipper and its community wouldn't be as rich as it is without your contributions and support.
 Thank you for all you have done.
+[MORE HERE](https://github.com/DarkFlippers/unleashed-firmware#community-apps-included)

 ## Games
 - [2048 (By OlegSchwann)](https://github.com/OlegSchwann/flipperzero-firmware/tree/hackaton/game_2048/applications/game-2048) [(Score By DevMilanIan)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/186)